-This article will clarify the topic by reviewing 9 ways to determine the return on investment ROI of your podcast.
+In this article, I will help you clarify the topic by reviewing nine ways to determine your podcast’s ROI.

-- Content ROI- The amount of money you made.
+- Content ROI: The amount of money you made.

-- Content Success- The amount of engagement, exposure, etc. you earned.
+- Content Success: The amount of engagement, exposure, etc. you earned.

-The following methods of determining your return on investment are based on our experience producing 4 internal podcasts over 6 years, our clients’ podcasts, and surveys from 50+ podcast hosts.
+The following nine methods of determining podcast ROI are based on our experience producing podcast for our clients, multiple internal podcasts since 2012, and from surveying over 50 podcast hosts.

-1. Number of Listeners/ Downloads
+1. Number of listeners/ downloads.

 This metric most frequently comes to mind for rating the success of your podcast.
 Higher listenership and downloads will positively affect ad revenue, reach, and the likelihood of engagement on your calls-to-action.

-The point: overall numbers are important but they are only one piece of the equation and are only relevant based on your goal(s).
+The point: overall numbers are important, but they are only one piece of the equation and are only relevant based on your goal(s).

-2. Sponsorships and Ad Revenue
+2. Sponsorships and ad revenue.

 Ad Revenue – Expenses = ROI